2. Material Accounting Policies

 Recognition and Measurement

-During the supply and installation phase of the smart metering infrastructure, the Company recognizes costs as an expense when incurred.
-Revenue related to supply and installation is recognized over the period based on the input cost method, and the contract assets are recognized.
-The Company recognizes financial assets as 'Receivables under Service Concession Arrangements' to the extent that it has an unconditional contractual right to receive cash or another financial asset under the Agreement.
-Until the set-up of infrastructure and supply, installation of all meters, the 'Receivables
+During the supply and installation phase of the smart metering infrastructure, the Company recognises costs as an expense when incurred.
+Revenue related to supply and installation is recognised over the period based on the input cost method, and the contract assets are recognised.
+The Company recognises financial assets as 'Receivables under Service Concession Arrangements' to the extent that it has an unconditional contractual right to receive cash or another financial asset under the Agreement.
+Until the set-up of infrastructure and supply, installation of all meters, the 'Receivables under Service Concession Arrangements' are a contract asset.
+Post the completion of set-up of infrastructure and supply, installation of meters, these become a financial asset.

 The Company accounts for services related to the operation and maintenance of the smart metering infrastructure as per the terms of the AMSIP arrangement.
-Revenues from these services are recognized over time according to the terms of the agreement, reflecting the service obligations undertaken by the Company.
+Revenues from these services are recognised over time according to the terms of the agreement, reflecting the service obligations undertaken by the Company.

-The fair value of future cash flows receivable under the above project have been initially recognized under contract assets as 'Receivables under Service Concession Arrangements' and carried at amortized cost subsequently.
-Until the set-up of infrastructure and supply, installation of meters, the 'Receivables under Service Concession Arrangements' are a contract asset.
+set-up of infrastructure and supply, installation of meters, the 'Receivables under Service Concession Arrangements' are a contract asset.
 Post the completion of set-up of infrastructure and supply, installation of meters, these become a financial asset.

-Interest on the contract assets/ financial assets arising from the Company's principal or ancillary revenue generating activities are classified as 'Other operating revenue' in Statement of Profit and Loss.
+I nterest on the contract assets/ financial assets arising from the Company's principal or ancillary revenue generating activities are classified as 'Other operating revenue' in Statement of Profit and Loss.

 Contractual Obligation to restore the infrastructure to a specified level of serviceability

-The company has a contractual obligation to maintain the infrastructure to a specified level of serviceability or to restore the infrastructure to a specified condition before it is handed over to the grantor of the SCA consequent to the right available with the grantor under the agreement.
-In the SCA under the financial asset model, such costs are recognized in the period in which such cost are actually incurred.
+The Company has a contractual obligation to maintain the infrastructure to a specified level of serviceability or to restore the infrastructure to a specified condition before it is handed over to the grantor of the SCA consequent to the right available with the grantor under the agreement.
+In the SCA under the financial asset model, such costs are recognised in the period in which such cost are actually incurred.

 Contract Balances: